VisualMelon/OxySnel/readme.md

 # OxySnel

 Throw an interactive plot at the screen quickly from a .NET Core 2.0 console application.
-Might be cross-platform as it's based on [OxyPlot-Avalonia](https://github.com/oxyplot/oxyplot-avalonia); atleast that was the idea, but I'm too lazy to test it.
+Old versions seemed to work fine on non-Windows platforms (OSX needs the `StartOnThread` stuff), but the current version hasn't been tested.

 This repo serves the purpose of being a minimal but not completely pointless example of OxyPlot-Avalonia where I can find it, and to provide a simple example of OxyPlot under F#.
 I might add some more languages if I can be bothered and they actually work (VB.NET, PowerShell).
 It's also kind of useful if you need an interactive plot in a hurry.